12. A Brother in Awe, Olympics, Barometers, Sendoffs

 During school hours is too dry and dull to write here.
 For once I really didn’t go to the doctor’s.
 Instead I came home and ran over my Latin (literally) and wrote a composition on ‘Americanism’.
 At five o’clock I changed my dress and had my supper and I left the house at five-thirty to meet my father in New York at 6:15pm.
 When I got off the car at Park Row, New York, he was already there and we then took the subway to 23rd street station and walked about four blocks to Madison Square Garden (which is a building about the size of the Hippodrome in St Paul, only larger) and walked in upon the Aero Show!!
 No one could ever tell about all we saw there, it would be impossible!
 There were big aeroplanes and small ones, and flying boats, and planes that didn’t swim, and balloons and…”

 She also mentions in the note, ‘For once I really didn’t go to the doctor’s.’
-This, my mother told me, refers to childhood health problems — seemingly mostly sinus in nature — that persisted well into adulthood.
+This refers to childhood health problems — seemingly mostly sinus in nature — that persisted well into adulthood.
 Those problems are also why she knew how big the Hippodrome in St. Paul was — she left Brooklyn for a while to live in the mid-west, where the air was supposed to be better (another theory is that she hated the aforementioned church and went to live with family friends to get away from her strict parents).

 Magazine ad for The Annual Aeronautical Exposition in 1919, which Helen attended when she was 16